mpyne-navy/torso/README.md

 * `torso.py` to run the model itself.

+# Copying and licensing

+This software is open-source, under the [GPL v3](https://choosealicense.com/licenses/gpl-3.0/).

+# Endorsements

+This is **not affiliated with the U.S. Navy**, the U.S. Department of Defense or any U.S. government agency.
+It is developed in the author's personal capacity on the author's own time and resources, and without the use of any non-public or controlled information.

+Nothing in this program is endorsed by the U.S. Department of Defense, U.S.
+Navy or any government agency.

 # Warning

 I cannot stress enough how many pieces are still missing on this, especially